victorpreston/alx-system_engineering-devops/README.md

 ## About

-- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Victor Preston](https://th3-gr00t.tk/).
+- This repository consists of all the .
+Subject projects done with [ALX Africa](https://www.alxafrica.com/) Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Victor Preston](https://github.com/victorpreston).

 ---